dansmyers/IntroToCS/Labs/A-Jeu_Monegasque.md

 ### Passe-Dix

 Recall the passe-dix dice game: the gambler wins if the sum of three six-sided dice is greater than ten.

 What is the probability of winning at passe-dix?
 We can estimate this using the Monte Carlo technique.
-Use a loop to play a large number of games of passe-dix, counting the number that win.
+Use a loop to play a large number of games of passe-dix.Count the number that win, then report the winning percentage.
 ```
 """
 Simulating passe-dix